 - The North American Confederacy in The Probability Broach carries its libertarianism to almost ridiculous levels.
 When they discover that a faction is smuggling nuclear weapons from our timeline in order to set up a dictatorship, they refuse to act because the right to keep and bear arms is sacred.
 Incidentally, this is not a parody; the NAC is the author's ideal society.

-- In The Moon Is a Harsh Mistress, Luna, both while it is "ruled" by a Lunar Authority which only expects grain exports from its citizens and lets them handle their own affairs otherwise, and during the period between freedom from the Lunar Authority and recognition by Earth.
+- Luna in The Moon Is a Harsh Mistress, both while it is "ruled" by a Lunar Authority which only expects grain exports from its citizens and lets them handle their own affairs otherwise, and during the period between freedom from the Lunar Authority and recognition by Earth.

 - Galt's Gulch in Atlas Shrugged is a free-market anarchy.
 The world outside of it, on the other hand, is anything but.